-For this very reason, we bring you this guide that will help you choose the suitable wood planer depending upon your use.
-The most important things to consider while buying a wood planer are as follows.
+For this very reason, we bring you this guide that will help you choose the suitable thickness planer depending upon your use.
+The most important things to consider while buying a thickness planer are as follows.

 Model type of a wood planer essentially means the body of the wood planer.
-There are three different types of wood planer models available.
-These three types are handheld, stationary, and benchtop.
-We've covered all of these models in the products listed above.
-However, let's take a look at which model can be the best for you.
+There are three different types of thickness planer models available.
+These three types are handheld, stationary, and benchtop thickness planers.
+We’ve covered all of these models in the products listed above.
+However, let’s take a look at which model can be the best for you.

 Handheld wood planer

 Handheld wood planers can either be manual or electronic.
-Manual handheld wood planers are mainly used for minimalistic woodwork, which is primarily done at homes.
+Manual handheld thickness planers are mainly used for minimalistic woodwork, which is primarily done at homes.
 These wood planers are suitable for incredible precision and small workload.
-If you believe that is what your work requires, then a manual handheld wood planer should be your go-to.
+If you believe that is what your work requires, then a manual handheld thickness planer should be your go-to.

-Electric handheld wood planers can be larger and heavier than manual ones.
+Electric handheld thickness planers can be larger and heavier than manual ones.
 You can also use them for greater precision and more heavy-duty work than just scraping surfaces.

 Stationary wood planers